seapagan/sp-build/README.md

 - Babel for Javascript files to transpile to backwards-compatible code.
 - JS and CSS are compressed and postfixed with a Hash for each code change.
 The HTML file is automatically updated with these.
+- ESLint(JS) and StyleLint(CSS) are run automatically.

 ## Planned functionality

-- ESLint and html-validate are included for editor integration, but not yet run as part of the webpack process, this is planned and will fail or warn the build if errors.
+- html-validate is included for editor integration, but not yet run as part of the webpack process, this is planned and will fail or warn the build if errors.
 - Add Typescript